sap-tutorials/How-Tos/tutorials/2017/02/codejam-gettingstarted-hxe/codejam-gettingstarted-hxe.md

 ## How-To Details
-The following will document links, tips and tricks and more related to the SAP CodeJam Getting Started with HXE event.
+The following will document links, tips and tricks and more related to the SAP CodeJam Getting Started with SAP HANA, express edition event.

 ### Time to Complete